 But let me say this again: As long as American cops have a shoot-first-and-ask-questions-later ethos and adhere to “shoot every bullet you’ve got if you fire your sidearm” and an “if one officer shoots, everyone shoots” practices, we’re going to have tragedies like the grave injuring of Jacob blake and the murder of 12-year-old Tamir Rice, shot to death by a Cleveland dop within seconds of the arrival of a squad car in Cleveland that pulled up next to where he was sitting in a park handling (and not pointing) a toy pistol in his lap.

 There is a reason why black people like Blake and Rice are shot, and often killed, by police in America at a rate double the rate for white people, and it is racism, pure and simple.
 Here’s what the Chicago Tribune reports from a multi-year review of fatal shootings by police:

 “According to the most recent census data, there are nearly 160 million more white people in America than there are black people.
 White people make up roughly 62 percent of the U.S. population but only about 49 percent of those who are killed by police officers.
 African Americans, however, account for 24 percent of those fatally shot and killed by the police despite being just 13 percent of the U.S. population.
 As The Post noted in a new analysis published last week, that means black Americans are 2.5 times as likely as white Americans to be shot and killed by police officers.”

-What this suggests, and what I suspect, is that that ethos of shoot to kill and empty your weapon when firing is something police apply with some discretion, using the deadly approach much more often when confronting a black person than a white one.
+What this suggests, and what I suspect, is that that the combination of an ethos of shoot to kill and guidlines saying to empty your weapon when firing is something police actually apply with some discretion, using the deadly approach much more often when confronting a black person than a white one.

 That should be unacceptable to all of us.